restackio/examples-python/agent_telephony/vapi/agent_vapi/readme.md

-wip# Restack AI - Agent with Telephony - Vapi
+# Restack AI - Agent with telephony - Vapi

 Build an AI agent that do an outbound call with Vapi and can interact with in realtime with voice.